jermware/jermware.github.io/_posts/2021-12-02-gjlists-released-to-the-app-store.md

 ---
 title: "gjLists Is on the App Store"
-description: an article describing my seconds app released to the app store
+description: an article describing my second app released to the app store
 author: "Gavin Jerman"
 categories: ios app store
 layout: post